Limit Theorems Under Several Linear Constraints: Introduction and quick tour on our results

-as $n\to\infty$, where $\E$ denotes expectation w.r.t.~$P_n$.
-One of the main questions addressed here is for which weights $\l_1^\n,\dots,\l_n^\n$ the random variable $S_n$ is asymptotically Gaussian as $n\to\infty$.
+for asymptotic normality as $n\to\infty$, where $\E$ denotes expectation w.r.t.~$P_n$ and $\l_1^{(n)},\dots,\l_n^{(n)}\in\R$ are general weights.
+Geometrically, for $\l^\n$ from the unit sphere, the sum $S_n$ is the scalar projection of the centered random vector $X^\n-\E X^\n$ onto $\l^\n$.
+One of the main questions addressed here is for which weights $\l_1^\n,\dots,\l_n^\n$, if any, the random variable $S_n$ is asymptotically Gaussian as $n\to\infty$.
+Notice that the classical choice of weights $\l_j:=n^{-1/2}$ for the central limit theorem in the i.i.d.~framework may not be relevant here, for two reasons.
+First, while $K_n$ is compact for each $n$, as $n\to\infty$ the polytope might grow, shrink, or fluctuate in size, and hence the magnitudes of each coordinate variable $X^\n_j$ can vary with $n$ and will in general not be uniform in $j$.
+Secondly, if the vector $\l^\n:=(\l_1^\n,\dots,\l_n^\n)$ is from the row space of $A^\n$, then $S_n$ of \eqref{def:S_n} is deterministic and thus no (non-degenerate) CLT can hold.\\

 Our main result is Theorem \ref{thrm1} below where we show, under suitable assumptions, a general central limit theorem for $S_n$.
 Here, the asymptotic standard deviation is obtained as the norm of the orthogonal projection of the standardized weight vector onto a space defined by the constraints.
 We also study the marginal densities of finitely many $X_j^\n$ in Theorem \ref{thrm_marginal} and show that they become, appropriately rescaled, independent exponential in the limit $n\to\infty$.
 Our results are based on a novel approach to distributions under constraints.
 This approach reveals an underlying independence structure of the dependent $X_j^\n$ that should be of independent interest and that we present as a complex de Finetti type result in Theorem \ref{thrm_mixture}.
 We will also see that a key ingredient to understanding the uniform distribution on $K_n$ is based on a maximum entropy principle to determine the probabilistic barycenter of the polytope (see Proposition \ref{Proposition:w} and Corollary \ref{Cor_Entrop}).